techge/eewids/docs/rabbitmq/kismet_capture-fields.md

 Fields Submitted to Exchange "kismet_capture"
 =============================================

-This page tracks all information submitted to RabbitMQ on exchange 'kismet_capture'.
+This page tracks all fields of messages submitted to RabbitMQ on exchange ['kismet_capture'](kismet_capture-topics.md).

 *Note*: This information is still in constant change and not considered stable yet.